 Denali Holding Inc. ("Parent") is a newly formed Delaware corporation.
 Denali Intermediate Inc. ("Intermediate") is a newly formed Delaware corporation and a wholly-owned subsidiary of Parent.
 Denali Acquiror Inc. ("Merger Sub" and, together with Intermediate and Parent, the "Parent Parties") is a newly formed Delaware corporation and a wholly-owned subsidiary of Intermediate.
-Each of the Parent Parties is an affiliate of the entities referred to as the "SLP Filing Persons" (see "Important Information Regarding the Parent Parties, the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding on page 187) and the persons and entities referred to as the "MD Filing Persons" (see "Important Information Regarding the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the Parent Parties, the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding the Parent Parties, the SLP Filing Persons" beginning on page 188) and was formed solely for the purpose of entering into the merger agreement and consummating the transactions contemplated by the merger agreement.
-See "Important Information Regarding the Parent Parties, the SLP Filing Persons" beginning on page 186.
-See also "The Parties to the Merger-The Parent Parties" on page 131.
+Each of the Parent Parties is an affiliate of the entities referred to as the "SLP Filing Persons" (see "Important Information Regarding the Parent Parties, the SLP Filing Persons, the MD Filing Persons" (see "Important Information Regarding on page 188) and the persons and entities referred to as the "MD Filing Persons" (see "Important Information Regarding the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons" (see "Important Information Regarding the Parent Parties, the MD Filing Persons") is a newly formed by the parent Parties, the SLP Filing Persons and the MSDC Filing Persons" (see "Important Information Regarding the Parent Parties, the MD Filing Persons and the MSDC Filing Persons") beginning on page 189) and was formed solely for the purpose of entering into the merger agreement and consummating the transactions contemplated by the merger agreement.
+See "Important Information Regarding the Parent Parties, the SLP Filing Persons" beginning on page 187.
+See also "The Parties to the Merger-The Parent Parties" on page 132.

-The Purpose of the Special Meeting (page 132)
+The Purpose of the Special Meeting (Page 133)